tito-arch/ICBN-International/content/posts/floyd-mayweather-versus-aaron-chalmers-main-card-highlights.md

 ### The undercard fights

 The night's undercard bouts featured some exciting moments and some skilled competitors.
 Kevin Johnson and Mike Hales squared off in the opening heavyweight match.
-With the help of his expertise, Johnson, a seasoned athlete, outboxed Hales to win the contest by unanimous vote.
+With the help of his expertise, Johnson, a seasoned athlete, outboxed Hales to win the contest.

 In the second match, welterweight contenders Christopher Lovejoy and Antonio Zepeda squared off.
 Zepeda, a skilled boxer with a powerful jab, took charge of the battle right away and won by a unanimous decision in the end.